-Brands will launch many smaller – more specifically targeted campaigns – rather than just large generic campaigns.
-This means more live streaming, more personalized video messaging, and more curated content with enhanced relevance to micro niches.
-Also, web design and mobile UX & UI will take a turn towards a much less flat and minimalist style and be much more about customized content and graphics.
+Brands will launch many smaller – more specifically targeted campaigns – rather than just large generic campaigns, meaning more live streaming, personalized video messaging, and curated content with enhanced relevance to micro niches.
+Also, web design and mobile UX & UI will go from a flat and minimalist style to being more about customized content and graphics.

-There will be a shift in the use of platform devices used to convert (the big ones still being desktops, tablets and mobile) but voice devices, like Alexa and Google Home, are beginning to grab a bigger slice of that pie, and that trend should increase.
+There will be a shift in the use of devices (the big ones still being desktops, tablets, and mobile).
+Voice devices, like Alexa and Google Home, are beginning to grab a bigger slice of that pie, and that trend should increase.
 We believe this will affect Google search with a new campaign type – one that is specifically created for voice search.

 Amazon is becoming the Google of e-commerce (56% of consumers visit Amazon first if they have shopping in mind and 51% check with Amazon after finding something elsewhere).
-So if you’re a seller of clothing, books, electronics, and others, include optimization for Amazon into your 2019 SEO strategy.
+So if you’re a seller of clothing, books, electronics, and other products, your best option is to include optimization for Amazon into your 2019 SEO strategy.

-From an analytics perspective, 2019 should see a continued increase in machine learning (ML), artificial intelligence (AI) development, integration and streamlining into anything data-related.
-For our industry, advancements in those areas translates into better targeting/retargeting and a superior quality of consumer journey.
+From an analytics perspective, 2019 should see a continued increase in machine learning (ML), artificial intelligence (AI) development, integration, and streamlining into anything data-related.
+For the advertising industry, advancements in those areas translates into better targeting/retargeting campaigns and a superior quality of consumer journey.

-The industry will make huge strides in the ability to track cross-environment, which will lead to a spike in In-APP advertising on both CTV/OTT & Mobile.
-In addition, budget spent on Digital Video (Online, Youtube, and CTV/OTT) will surpass budget spent on Traditional Television.
-In-APP video ads will find make a boom among gaming apps, thanks to their widespread uptake of the rewarded video ad format.
+The industry will make huge strides in tracking cross-environment, which will lead to a spike in in-app advertising on both CTV/OTT & Mobile.
+In addition, the budget spent on Digital Video (Online, Youtube, and CTV/OTT) will surpass the one on Traditional Television.
+In-APP video ads will make a boom among gaming apps, thanks to their widespread uptake of the rewarded video ad format.